Healthy Homes Assessment Waterloo

 Insulation Waterloo

-Insulation for underfloor and ceilings has been compulsory in all rental houses from 1 July 2019.
-All landlords and property managers should make sure that the insulation is in line with this new standard.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space may need to be filled with or replaced.
+The insulation of the ceiling and underfloor has been compulsory to all rental homes since July 1, 2019.
+All landlords and property managers have to make sure the insulation meets current standard.
+In some instances, an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.

-A house that is well-insulated can reduce condensation and lessen the likelihood of mould and dampness, and will also make much easier for the house to hold warmth.
+A well-insulated house can help control condensation and lower the chance of mould and dampness and will also make it easier for the household to keep the heat.

 Insulation needs to meet the R-values required for your area